paulboutin/storybook/src/docs/js/README.md

   Includes support for swipe gestures via `lib/swiped-events`

+- **storytelling**

+  Implements additional logic for storytelling (tablet/desktop)

 - **third-party link**

   Implements logic for third-party popup.
 Detects external links via URL host matching.

   Additional safe hosts may be included in the algorithm at compile-time by providing a list to the function call in `main.js`:

   ```js
   thirdPartyLink({